-What is an AMVET?
+What is AMVETS?

 Do you have to serve in combat to be an AMVETS member?

-Annual dues are $30 a year when you join online as a member at large.
+Annual dues are $30 a year when you join online as a member-at-large.
 Life membership is $250.

 What is a Member at Large (MAL)?

-How can I join and AMVETS Post?
+How do I join an AMVETS Post?

 How was AMVETS started?

 When troops returned to America at the end of WWII, many used their newly earned GI bill benefit to complete a degree, a goal usually reserved for the wealthy.
 Veterans found they were comfortable with other veterans on campus, and they formed veteran’s clubs.
 These clubs became active in shaping American policy, and on July 23, 1947, President Harry Truman signed public law 216, which granted a Congressional Charter to AMVETS (American Veteran).

 My Husband is in the military, can I join AMVETS?

 Yes.
 You can join the AMVETS Ladies Auxiliary.
 The Ladies Auxiliary works closely with AMVETS posts on programs to help veterans.
 Other programs include Junior AMVETS, they organize youth programs, promote the Americanism Program, build Drill Teams and create Service Programs.
 Junior members are ages 5-17. http://www.amvetsaux.org/